Dangers of Poppers

 This Really Happened

-A 62-year-old man developed a headache, nausea, vomiting, and unsteadiness, within an hour of drinking less than 2 tablespoons of “Jungle Juice”.
-He presented to an Emergency Department, where his oxygen saturation was found to be dangerously low.
-He was admitted to the Intensive Care Unit for further treatment.
-A blood test diagnosed methemoglobinemia, and he was treated with the appropriate antidote and made a full recovery.For More Information
+A 62-year-old man developed a headache, nausea, vomiting, and unsteadiness within an hour of drinking less than 2 tablespoonfuls of “Jungle Juice.”
+At an emergency room, his blood oxygen saturation was found to be dangerously low.
+He was admitted to the intensive care unit for further treatment.
+A blood test diagnosed methemoglobinemia, and he was treated with the appropriate antidote and made a full recovery (from Tello et al., 2021).

 Poisoned?